Acsigen/sysadmin-playground/Containers/Docker.md

 ### Use docker compose

-You can build an image using docker compose file to build an image.
+You can build an image using docker compose file.

 The setup looks like this: